All Products

 Note

-2. Public models are currently available only in the China (Beijing), China (Shanghai), China (Hangzhou), China (Shenzhen), Singapore, Indonesia (Jakarta), and Germany (Frankfurt) regions.
-They will be gradually rolled out to other regions.
+2. Region availability: Public models are currently available only in the China (Beijing), China (Shanghai), China (Hangzhou), China (Shenzhen), China (Ulanqab), China (Hong Kong), Singapore, Indonesia (Jakarta), and Germany (Frankfurt) regions.
+Support for other regions is being rolled out.

-For more information about the best practices for using MaxCompute public models, see Use a MaxCompute public model for sentiment analysis of online reviews.
+Use a MaxCompute public model for sentiment analysis of online reviews

 Remote model

 You can connect to models that are already deployed on PAI-EAS.
-Specify the Endpoint and token required to access PAI-EAS.
-Then, register the model as a MaxCompute remote model to call it using an AI Function.
+Specify the Endpoint and token required to access PAI-EAS to register the model as a MaxCompute remote model.
+Then, you can call the model using an AI Function.

-For more information about the best practices for using MaxCompute remote models, see Use a MaxCompute remote model to automatically generate e-commerce product descriptions.
+Use a MaxCompute remote model to automatically generate E-commerce product descriptions

 Internally trained model

 You can use MaxCompute MaxFrame to train traditional machine learning models.
-Execute to_odps_model to save the model as an internally trained MaxCompute model.
+Execute TO_ODPS_MODEL to save them as MaxCompute internally trained models.

 Import Model